HBO Max’s ‘Singletown’ is a fantasy show for couples in quarantine

 Then there are the rest of us, the neutral members of the shacked-up populace.
 Things haven’t been great for them either.

-All of these disparate groups, even long-time happy cohabitants, have had a tough year of spending glacially paced hours in the same cramped environment, with the same person, working, not working, striving to find mutually satisfactory Netflix offerings, overhearing each other’s therapy sessions on Zoom, and dying just a little each day.
+All of these disparate groups, even long-time happy cohabitants, have had a tough year of spending glacially paced hours in the same cramped environment, with the same person: working, not working, striving to find mutually satisfactory Netflix offerings, overhearing each other’s therapy sessions on Zoom, and dying just a little each day.

 HBO Max’s new series Singletown, however, offers a fantasy vision of newly single life for couples in quarantine—and it should put your own relationship in sobering perspective.